 You’ve been arrested for DUI?
 Now what?

-On this site you’ll find a comprehensive list of resources for those arrested for DUI in Knoxville and the surrounding counties, including, Blount, Roane, Loudon, Anderson, Greene, Union, and Sevier.
-The following pages will explain in detail the steps a DUI case goes through in court, what a well trained DUI attorney can do to win you case or minimize the consequences, and some of the legal and factual issues that are commonly addressed in a DUI prosecution.
+On this site, you’ll find a comprehensive list of resources for those arrested for DUI in Knoxville and the surrounding counties, including, Blount, Roane, Loudon, Anderson, Greene, Union, and Sevier.
+The following pages will explain in detail the steps a DUI case goes through in court, what a well-trained DUI attorney can do to win your case or minimize the consequences, and some of the legal and factual issues that are commonly addressed in a DUI prosecution.
 The Top 5 Questions Asked After a DUI Arrest is a great place to get quick answers to your most pressing questions.